Building Better Telecommunications – Gigabit Fiber Construction

 - Google - (877) 454-6959, email@example.com, or www.google.com/fiber/support

-If you’re not sure which company is responsible for the work or if you’re not satisfied with the company’s response, call or email the Town.
+If you’re not sure which company is responsible for the work or if you’re not satisfied with the company’s response, contact the Town.

 (919) 469-4012 after hours or during holidays